 Individuals diagnosed with autism spectrum disorder and/or other biopsychosocial developmental and social communication challenges often have varying degrees of difficulty in mastering and/or fully integrating these six primary core developmental milestones.
 However, all individuals, particularly when intervention is begun early, can partially to often entirely master and integrate these peer-typical developmental milestones once their functional emotional developmental capacities and individual sensory-affect-motor processing differences are properly biopsychosocially assessed and warmly and systematically engaged.

 I consistently guide you and your family during each session to learn how to go to your child’s level and engage your child around his/her natural intent or affective interests.
 This begins with a Developmental focus on understanding and encouraging optimal arousal with your child to pleasurably attend to his/her environments; increased comfort and ability to regulate/co-regulate interactions during simple back and forth two-way reciprocal social-emotional problem solving scenarios around his/her needs, desires and requests (e.g., food, toys, play) with emerging use of basic gestures and utterances increasing toward more complex two-way social-emotional problem solving scenarios with expanded opening and closing circles of communication using simple words and phrases.

-I also regularly consult with developmental pediatricians, developmental psychologists, occupational therapists, oral motor therapists, physical therapists, nutritionists and other professionals where there is required more specific attention to a specific area of concern or challenge.
+I also regularly consult with developmental pediatricians, pediatric neuropsychologists, developmental psychologists, occupational therapists, oral motor therapists, physical therapists, nutritionists and other professionals where there is required more specific attention to a specific area of concern or challenge.
 Therapy sessions are conducted in the family home setting.
 For clients where distance/travel time is prohibited, facetime or skype sessions are available as an option.
 In addition to in the home family sessions, video recording during sessions, as an additional point of reference, review and assessment of daily therapist guided family implemented skills can be provided.
 All initial phone consultations are quite extensive and non-fee based.